GitHub-workflow-APP/apex-visualforce-lightning-201912/README.md

 # Introduction

-This is a repo of static research for Visualforce, Lightning, Lightning Web Components, and Apex through Salesforce Winter '20.
+This is a repo of static research for Visualforcef, Lightning, Lightning Web Components, and Apex through Salesforce Winter '20.

 Testcases are in [testcases/](testcases/).